for music synthesizers.

 The component overlay.
 Connections can be determined from the circuit diagram.

 Note that the VER1.2 board has the following issues:

-Ideally, the diodes should all be matched for voltage drop, so all inputs can be set to track 1/v per octave.
-I did not do this on my prototype, instead selecting one input to be accurate, and accepting the others as they came, as they were only being used for varying LFO voltages, or other voltage sources for which any variation could be trimmed out elsewhere.
+Ideally, the diodes should all be matched for voltage drop, so all inputs can be set to track 1/V per octave.
+Ken did not do this on his prototype, instead selecting one input to be accurate, and accepting the others as they came, as they were only being used for varying LFO voltages, or other voltage sources for which any variation could be trimmed out elsewhere.